What’s happening with your bills?

 What’s changing on 1 April?

 - Price cap.
 The price cap is set by the energy regulator Ofgem, and is the maximum price per unit your energy supplier can charge you.
-It’s changing on 1 April - standing charges will increase slightly and unit rates will decrease.
+It’s changing on 1 April - for customers on standard variable tariffs, standing charges will increase slightly and unit rates will decrease.
 However, the reduction in the Energy Price Guarantee discount means that overall, you’ll pay more for your energy.
 Read more about the price cap.

 - E.ON Next Energy Fund.
 Eligible customers can get grants toward energy bills and white goods from the E.ON Next Energy Fund.